earthly/earthly/docs/earthfile/earthfile.md

 earthly --push +deploy
 ```

 Push commands were introduced to allow the user to define commands that have an effect external to the build.
-This kind of effects are only allowed to take place if the entire build succeeds.
 Good candidates for push commands are uploads of artifacts to artifactories, commands that make a change to an external environment, like a production or staging environment.

-Note that non-push commands are not allowed to follow a push command within a recipe.

 ##### `--no-cache`